 The output property /systems/static[n]/pressure-inhg is filtered.
 Therefore, if you we the effect of the measurement failure, "tau" should be 0.1 or smaller.

 The "error-factor" should be between 0.2 and 0.7.
-Setting it to 0 equals a "perfect of a setting of 1 means the whole (projected on static port face) impact pressure is apperties is not realistic as usually there are more than one static pick-up points and so the pressure increase gets "flattened".
+Setting it to 0 equals a "perfect s A setting of 1 means the whole (projected on static port face) impact pressure is app This is not realistic as usually there are more than one static pick-up points and so the pressure increase gets "flattened".

-33 Tutorials
+35 Tutorials